 All investigators should consult with the NIBIB staff contacts to determine if an R21 application is appropriate for NIBIB.

 All NIBIB R21 grant applications must be relevant or appropriate to the NIBIB program areas.
-Applications that are assigned to an IC that does not participate in this program may be returned without review.
+Applications that are outside the mission and program areas of the NIBIB will be returned without review.

 NIBIB supports hypothesis-, design-, technology-, or problem-driven research relating to its mission.
 Program areas of interest to the NIBIB include all aspects of biomedical imaging and bioengineering relevant to improving health.
-For a detailed description of the NIBIB scientific program areas, please visit: http://www.nibib.nih.gov/research/scientific-program-areas.
+For a detailed description of the NIBIB scientific program areas, please visit the research funding page.

 We encourage your inquiries concerning NIBIB R21 grants and welcome the opportunity to answer questions from potential applicants.